Ramona's Cuisine

 Chocolate topping - the darker the chocolate, the better - but hey that is my opinion because I love dark and my husband is the witness and can testify here.

-• if you want to have some fun, add 1 tbsp of chia or poppy seeds to the chocolate;
+• if you want to have some fun, add 1 tablespoon of chia or poppy seeds to the chocolate;

 • it gives it a lovely texture - I have made those few times like this and we loved them;